 The net device abstraction is represented in C++ by the class NetDevice.
 The NetDevice class provides methods for managing connections to Node and Channel objects; and may be specialized by developers in the object-oriented programming sense.
 We will use the several specialized versions of the NetDevice called CsmaNetDevice, PointToPointNetDevice, and WifiNetDevice in this tutorial.
-Just as an Ethernet NIC is designed to work with an Ethernet network, the CsmaNetDevice is designed to work with a PointToPointChannel; the PointToPointNetDevice is designed to work with a WifiChannel.
+Just as an Ethernet NIC is designed to work with an Ethernet network, the CsmaNetDevice is designed to work with a CsmaChannel; the PointToPointNetDevice is designed to work with a PointToPointChannel and a WifiNetNevice is designed to work with a WifiChannel.